marcelkurvers/funda-woning-check/README.md

 ### Key Features

+- **🏆 Decision-Grade Dashboard V3**: A first-class executive decision memo (500-800 words) that synthesis decision drivers, risks, and recommended next steps immediately upon load.
+No more KPI-only summaries.
+- **Narrative-First Enforcement (Laws 1-4)**: Strict architectural enforcement ensuring every chapter (0-12) has a minimum 300-word narrative and the dashboard has a 500-word narrative.
+The pipeline fails closed if any narrative is missing or too short.
-- **🔒 Pipeline Spine Architecture (v7.2)**: Structural enforcement of all quality guarantees.
+- **🔒 Pipeline Spine Architecture (v8.0)**: Structural enforcement of all quality guarantees.
 Single canonical registry, mandatory validation gates, and locked immutable truth.
 Every report flows through one unavoidable execution path.
-- **Narrative-First Enforcement**: Mandatory narrative layer that generates insights based strictly on the canonical registry.
-Validates word count and structural integrity before any output is returned.
 - **Fail-Closed Enforcement**: Reports that fail validation are strictly rejected (database writes blocked), ensuring that only 100% valid reports reach the user.
 - **AI Trust & Transparency Architecture**: Every insight is labeled as **Fact** (from data) or **Inferred** (AI analysis), complete with **AI Provenance** (model/provider tracking) and **Proof of Reasoning**.
 - **Smart Variable Display Strategy**: Core property data shown ONLY once (Chapter 0), with each chapter displaying only relevant, domain-specific variables.
 No repetition, maximum clarity.